jimmo/ncss-embedded/chapters/3-intro-electronics.md

 ### Voltages and Currents

 To build any electronic device, we need to have a way of sending power and signals between controllers, sensors and outputs.
-The way we send those signals is by sending electrons from one place to another, the movement of electrons through is circuit is called *current*.
+The way we send those signals is by sending electrons from one place to another, the movement of electrons through is circuit is called **current**.
+The units of current is amps (A), the more amps, the larger the number of electrons that are flowing.

-The way create a current is to apply a *voltage*, a difference in voltage between two points in a circuit will cause current to flow.
+The way create a current is to apply a **voltage**, a difference in voltage between two points in a circuit will cause current to flow.
+Specifically, when we're talking about electronics (as opposed to chemistry), electrons flow along paths of positive voltage.
+The units of voltage are volts (V).

 We can draw an analogy between voltages and currents, and water pressures and flows.
 A voltage is like a water pressure.
 If there is a pressure difference between two points, water will flow (like current) between those two points to try and equalize those pressures.